 Once you save your model, it’s ready to serve predictions for you in real-time.
 There’s no need to move data from BigQuery to another tool such as Jupyter Notebook.
 If you need to, you also have the option to download your models from classification, linear regression, or logistic regression and use them willfully.

 BigQuery’s automated approach is easy to use, but it may not provide the flexibility you need to finetune your model.
 If you require high levels of accuracy, AI platform – which is hosted Jupyter Notebooks – and TensorFlow can help.

 By way of an example, if you have a baseline model and you need to explore a neural network, a customized machine learning solution is best.
 Or this might be the best route if you have innumerable timestamps or dense data.

-With BigQuery, you can read data using TensorFlow’s reader from the BigQuery storage API, then read it into Jupyter Notebooks.
+With BigQuery, you can read data using TensorFlow’s reader from the BigQuery storage API, then read it into Jupyter Notebook.
 Once you submit your training job, you have a final model you can then upload to BigQuery.
 Via this method, you’ll be able to serve your model where your data resides rather than going back and forth between AI platform and BigQuery.

 Make Google BigQuery ML Work for Your Organization

 BigQuery ML reduces the time it takes you to build models by eliminating the need to move your data.
-Let BigQuery ML help you make critical business decisions using your data.
+Let Google BigQuery ML help you make critical business decisions using your data.
 To learn more about BigQuery ML, give us a call at 612-430-6316 or send us a message.